 A recent case has again highlighted the importance of bespoke corporate documentation upon a company’s formation.
 Lush Cosmetics (“Lush”) is a high street cosmetics retailer.
-A dispute arose amongst the shareholder base.
+A commercial dispute arose amongst the shareholder base.
 The central issue in the shareholder dispute concerned the value of a shareholder’s shares upon an intended exit.
 The Court would not imply wording into the articles of Lush to save the existing shareholders from paying allegedly over the odds for a departing shareholder’s shares.

 Lush’s articles of association included a right of first refusal process in the event that a shareholder sought to sell shares.
 By this, the shares would first be offered pro rata to the existing Lush members at a price equal to “fair value”.
 If the shareholders refused the right of first refusal, the selling shareholder was then permitted to sell their shares on to a third party at a price no less than fair value.

 The share valuation problem giving rise to the shareholder dispute

 The case centred on the meaning of fair value.
 The selling shareholder held a minority of Lush’s voting rights (i.e. no more than 50%).
 The articles of Lush included certain assumptions and disregards that the professional valuer was entitled to make when arriving at the fair value.
 However, the articles did not include specific wording entitling the valuer to apply a discount on the basis that the selling shareholder did not have “control” of Lush.

 It is advised for every company to have bespoke articles and or a shareholders’ agreement.
 The documents are known as the company’s “constitution” on the basis that the documents regulate management decision making, sale proceeds, voting rights, and procedures upon a transfer of shares.
 When preparing documentation of this kind, it is common for a clause similar to the following to be included for determining fair value: